Podcast Logo

 It is an all or nothing argument for some people.

-For example, when I brought up meme magic the other night, there were many people that were irritated at the concept and that they opined that the President would never do something like meme magic or use highly intensified programming on the internet.
+For example, when I brought up meme magic the other night, there were many people that were irritated at the concept and that they opined that theundefined President would never do something like meme magic or use highly intensified programming on the internet.

 Those proficient in neuro-linguistic programming use the magic words, basically triggering phrases that bridge with the people to generate a desired result.